jku-vds-lab/jku-vds-lab.github.io/_publications/2023_visxai_hoxai.md

 ---

 # Acknowledgements
-The work was partyly funded by the Austrian Science Fund under grant number FWF DFH 23–N, Some implementations and ideas are based on great work of others:
+The main part of this project work was funded by Johannes Kepler University Linz, Linz Institute of Technology (LIT), the State of Upper Austria, and the Federal Ministry of Education, Science and Research under grant number LIT-2019-7-SEE-117, awarded to Martina Mara and Marc Streit.
+The “AI Forest” installation and tablet game could be realized by funding through the LIT Special Call for the Ars Electronica Festival 2021 awarded to Martina Mara.
+We gratefully acknowledge additional funding by the Austrian Science Fund under grant number FWF DFH 23--N, by the State of Upper Austria through the Human-Interpretable Machine Learning project, and by the Johannes Kepler Open Access Publishing Fund.

-The continuous line example by Joseph Viviano & Kolya Malkin.
-The idea for the playground environment is based on their notebook and much of the training code is adapted from their tutorial.
-The neural network playground by Daniel Smilkov and Shan Carter was an inspiration on how to visualize machine learning and the training progress in the browser.
-The code for the flow field visualization is adapted from Mathcurious' implementation.
+This project would not have been possible without the support of many highly motivated people.
+We want to thank Nives Meloni, Birke van Maartens, Leonie Haasler, Gabriel Vitel, Kenji Tanaka, Stefan Eibelwimmer, Christopher Lindinger, Moritz Heckmann, Alfio Ventura, all supporting student assistants and colleagues from the Robopsychology Lab at JKU, Roman Peherstorfer and the JKU press team, Otto Stoik and the members of the Mycological Working Group (MYAG) at the Biology Center Linz, and all involved members of the German Mycological Society (DGfM).